Rang De Basanti: Plot

 Since working on the film has already made them imbibe idealism and galvanized them against government corruption, the group organizes a peaceful protest at the India Gate.
-The police arrive and violently break up the peaceful demonstration; Ajay's mother Aishwarya is beaten by the police and goes into a coma.
-Laxman realizes that his senior party official, Raghuvir Mishra, was in league with the government officials who ordered the police to stop the protest and becomes disillusioned with his own party.
+The police arrive and violently break up the demonstration; Ajay's mother, Aishwarya, is beaten by the police and falls into a coma.
+Laxman realizes that his senior party official, Raghuvir Mishra, was in league with the government officials who ordered the police to stop the protest and becomes disillusioned with his party.
 Inspired by the revolutionaries, the group decides to take action themselves.
 They assassinate Shastri to avenge Ajay's death, while Karan confronts and murders Rajnath.

 The media reports that Shastri was killed by terrorists and celebrates him as a martyr.
-The group decides to publicly clarify their intent behind the assassination, and towards this end, they take over the All India Radio station after evacuating its employees and after alerting Karan's friend Rahul, who works there and is live (on air) at the moment.
+The group decides to publicly clarify their intent behind the assassination, and towards this end, they take over the All India Radio station after evacuating its employees.
 Karan goes on air and calls out the defense ministry's corruption to the public.
 The police arrive at the station under instructions to kill them.
-Sukhi is shot dead, while Aslam and Laxman are killed by a grenade and DJ is severely injured.
-DJ reunites with Karan in the recording room as the latter finishes his public statement, and the two of them get killed together.
+Sukhi is shot dead, while Aslam and Laxman are killed by a grenade, and DJ is severely injured.
+DJ reunites with Karan in the recording room as the latter finishes his public statement and the two are killed together.

-News of the boys' death enrages the public, spurring a wave of demonstrations against the Indian government.
+News of the boys' deaths enrages the public, spurring a wave of demonstrations against the government.
 Aishwarya awakes from her coma.
-The film ends with Sue describing the personal impact of meeting the boys and working on the film, while the deceased boys are seen in an afterlife-like state meeting a young Bhagat Singh in his family garden.
+The film ends with Sue describing to Sonia the personal impact of meeting the boys and working on the film, while the deceased boys are seen in an afterlife-like state meeting a young Bhagat Singh in his family garden.